Depending on the space you have to work with you could plant all of the things listed below or just a few of your favorites.

 200 gallon grow bag planting plan

 Being 4 feet across and 2 feet deep makes these large bags the perfect self contained raised bed.
-Using one for a traditional native american three sisters planting is gorgeous and functional.
-Planting corn, pole beans and squash together creates an environment that pulls the best from each plant.
+Using one for a traditional Native American three sisters planting is gorgeous and functional.
+Planting corn, pole beans and squash together create an environment that pulls the best from each plant.
 The corn will act as a climbing structure for your green beans while the big squash leaves will shade the soil surface to prevent water loss.
 The beans help fix nitrogen in the soil and assist the corn with nutrient uptake.

 Supplies you will need to build a container garden

 Containers of varying sizes.
 Using a variety of shapes and sizes gives you versatility in planting and rotating crops.